 Derived Datasets and Collaborations

-- OOI High Definition video camera system (CAMHD) Python module – Courtesy of Dr. Timothy Crone (LDEO).
-The module can provide information about remote CamHD files, or retrieve individual still frames from these files, without having to download the entire file first.
-The module is still under development, which should be considered if using it to develop additional code (which is actively encouraged).
+This module, courtesy of Timothy Crone (Lamont-Doherty Earth Observatory), provides information about remote CamHD files, or can be used to retrieve individual still frames from these files, without having to download the entire file first.
+The module is still under development, which should be considered if using it to develop additional code, which also is actively encouraged.View this tool